forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 ## Mask Effectiveness

-> **Reduction upon exhalation is likely low for many masks** (especially if the mask is used long without changing what many do).
-Reasons:
-> * Most lab experiments are done with fresh masks and not with masks used for several hours.
+> * *Reduction upon exhalation is likely lower than in experiments* Reasons: Most lab experiments are done with fresh masks and not with masks used for several hours.
+Long worn (cloths) mask even could have a *spray effect for the aerosol* spread: accumulation of exhaled breadth condensate in the inner side/layers of the mask and then spray like release upon strong exhales such as shouting.
-> * The effectiveness is likely better for inhalation than for exhalation:
-   The air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter (The filter performance in turn decreases with higher pressure differences).
+> * *The effectiveness is likely better for inhalation than for exhalation.* The air is exhaled often at higher speeds than inhaled and the air exhaled is directed => higher air pressure difference upon exhalation on the filter (The filter performance in turn decreases with higher pressure differences).
-> * long worn (cloths) mask could have a **spray effect for the aerosol** spread: accumulation of exhaled breadth condensate in the inner side/layers of the mask and then spray like release upon strong exhales such as shouting.

 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
     - Particles greater than 5 micro meter: Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction: resulting in a 25 fold reduction in the number of viral copies